CyberSecuriTim/azure-packet-capture/README.md

 - Open wireshark and filter for ICMP traffic exclusively.
   -This is the network protocol that the "ping" command line utility uses to perform its network diagnostic/troubleshooting operations
   - Right click the "Ethernet" network interface and select "Start capture"
-  - Enter "icmp" in the wireshark search bar.
+  - Enter "icmp" in the wireshark search filter.

 ![image](https://github.com/user-attachments/assets/9f1656d6-c097-4359-a31f-79e0eee09e8b)